-KCOM urges customers to be wary of latest Mexican phone scam
+KCOM urges customers to be vigilant as phone scams rise in region

 KCOM is urging people to be vigilant against a wave of scam calls targeting the region.